SchweizerischeBundesbahnen/scion-workbench/resources/site/how-to.md

 ## How to integrate a micro frontend
 Integration of micro frontends is still at its early stage.

-Currently, we provide a `RemoteSiteComponent` which accepts a URL to load a remote site, and a listener to get notified upon URL changes.
-This allows simple bidirectional communication, but implies the micro frontend to be tightly integrated into the host application.
+Currently, we provide a `RemoteSiteComponent` which accepts an URL to load a remote site.
+This component provides an API to bidirectionally communicate with the remote site.
+The communication is based on `postMessage` and `onmessage` to safely communicate cross-origin.

 ```html
 <wb-remote-site [url]="url" (urlChange)="onUrlChange($event)"></wb-remote-site>
 ```

-Future plans are to have a thin 'Workbench guest API', which is included in the micro frontend application to communicate with the host application.
-It will be a simple protocol to provide a manifest with capabilities and ways to interact with the workbench, like to open views, open message boxes or to show notifications.
+We are working on building a `workbench application platform` which extends SCION workbench to seamlessly integrate multiple applications at activity and view level.
+Each application provides a manifest with its capabilities and intents.
+A capability is a functionality the application provides, e.g. content about some entity, which another application can request, provided this other application manifests the respective intent.
+This mechanism decouples the applications because not communicating peer-to-peer by using a qualifier addressing scheme.
+To interact with the workbench and other applications (e.g. to open a view, spawn a message box or popup a notification), applications may include `workbench application` library.
+It is written in TypeScript only to not impose a dependency to a web framework.
+It exposes an API to interact with the `workbench application platform` installed in the host application.
+If the application uses Angular as its web framework, there is an Angular version of that library, so it feels almost like developing the application as a first level SCION workbench citizen.

 ## How to open activities and views of lazy loaded modules